bellatoris/HumanComputerInteraction/ReadMe.md

 * Want the details?
 Just enter "linear regression" or "least squares" into Google or Wikipedia

 ### Example
-* A research project investigated text entry on osft keyboards
+* A research project investigated text entry on soft keyboards
 * The research also asked...
 	* Can stylus **tapping** entry speed be predicted from touch **typing** entry speed?
 * Touch typing speed is the predictor variable (x - measured in a pre-test)